 - pinch of freshly ground black pepper

-2. In a medium size bowl, toss the sliced fennel (including fronds), celery and cucumber with the chives or scallion greens, cilantro, juice of 1 navel orange, orange zest, apple cider vinegar, pinch of salt or to taste and a big pinch of fresh ground black pepper.
+2. In a medium-size bowl, toss the sliced fennel (including fronds), celery and cucumber with the chives or scallion greens, cilantro, juice of 1 navel orange, orange zest, apple cider vinegar, green chili, pinch of salt or to taste and a big pinch of fresh ground black pepper.
 Let marinade for about 5-10 minutes and serve.
 Store leftovers in an airtight container for up to 3 days.

 - mix in a dollop of labni or strained yogurt for a touch of creaminess